juliangut/slim-routing/README.md

 ### Route composition

+Using grouping with juliangut/slim-routing is a little different to how default Slim's router works

+Groups are never really added to the router (in the sense you can add them in Slim with `$app->group(...)`) but routes are a composition of definitions that makes the final route

 #### Name

-Final route name is composed of the concatenation of group prefixes followed by route name according to configured route naming strategy
+Final route name is composed of the concatenation of group prefixes followed by route name according to configured route _naming strategy_

 #### Pattern

-Resulting route pattern is composed of the concatenation of group patterns and finally route pattern
+Resulting route pattern is composed of the concatenation of group patterns if any and finally route pattern

 #### Placeholders